yeliex/safe-assignment/README.md

 ##### Returns
 A tuple containing an error or undefined and the result of the function or promise.

-- When the input is a function, the function is executed and the result is returned.
+- When the input is a function, return a wrapped function, which accept the same parameters as the original function, and will return the tuple.
+  - if the input function is asynchronous, the wrapped function will return a promise as well.
 - When the input is a promise, the promise is awaited and the result is returned.
 - When the input is neither a function nor a promise, the input is returned, the error always undefined.
+  - so it`s possible to pass `undefined` or `null` as input, for example, the optional chaining operator `?.`

+##### Limitations
+- if the input function should not implicit returns `any`, it messed up the type inference, so it`s better to define the return type explicitly.

 ```typescript
 import { safeTry } from 'safe-assignment';